Thrasher (wrestler): Independent circuit (2000–2003)

 After his release from the WWF, Ruth continued to wrestle until 2003 for Maryland Championship Wrestling and independent promotions before retiring from professional wrestling.

 Ring of Honor and return to the independent circuit (2011–present)

 In 2011, The Headbangers reformed and have been wrestling on the independent circuit once again.
 In June 2012, Thrasher and Mosh debuted in Ring of Honor as The Guardians of Truth, a masked tag team managed by Truth Martini.
 As of 2014, Thrasher now wrestles for independent promotion Championship Wrestling Entertainment in Port St. Lucie, FL.
 On November 14, 2014, Thrasher defeated Chico Adams to become the CWE Heavyweight Champion.

 Return to World Wrestling Entertainment (2016)

-Thrasher and Mosh made an unannounced return to the WWE (formerly WWF) on the 30 August 2016 episode of WWE SmackDown, losing to Heath Slater and Rhyno in the first round of a tournament for the newly-created WWE SmackDown Tag Team Championship.
+Thrasher and Mosh made an unannounced return to the WWE (formerly WWF) on the 30 August 2016 episode of WWE SmackDown, losing to Heath Slater and Rhyno in the first round of a tournament for the newly created WWE SmackDown Tag Team Championship.
 They made two further appearances on SmackDown in November 2016.

+Other media

+Alongside Mosh, he appears as Thrasher in WWE 2K24 as downloadable content.